Baldet (lunar crater)

 Baldet is a lunar impact crater that is located on the southern hemisphere on the far side of the Moon.
-It lies in the lava-flooded region between the craters Cori to the north, Stoney to the southwest, and the worn walled plain Minkowski to the southeast.
+It lies in the basalt-covered region between the craters Cori to the north, Stoney to the southwest, and the worn walled plain called Minkowski to the southeast.
+Baldet overlays a large impact basin with a 190 km diameter.

+On the lunar geologic timescale, this crater is from the Nectarian period.
 The rim of Baldet is low and worn, but generally retains its original circular shape.
+The wall and rim show low‐Ca pyroxene bearing features.
 There is a slight outward bulge along the northwest rim, and the western interior wall is wider than elsewhere.

-The flat, nearly featureless interior has been flooded by lava, and has a lower albedo than the surroundings giving is a darker hue.
-A smaller crater has broken into the eastern rim, leaving a gap where the two craters intersect that has been covered in lava.
+The flat, nearly featureless interior has been flooded by basaltic flow, and has a lower albedo than the surroundings giving is a darker hue.
+A smaller crater has broken into the eastern rim, leaving a gap where the two craters intersect that has been covered in basalt.
 A similar-sized crater with a fractured floor lies just inside the northern rim, producing a raised ring in the crater surface.
 A similar crater lies just outside the southern rim of Baldet.

-The crater was named by the IAU in 1970 after French astronomer Fernand Baldet.
+This crater is named after French astronomer Fernand Baldet (1885-1964).
+Its designation was formally adopted by the International Astronomical Union in 1970.
+The name was introduced into lunar nomenclature by F. C. Lamèch.